dthyresson/polo/README.md

 When a photo is saved, the original is kept and two other styles: medium and thumb are created.

-Photos are currnetly limited to 2MB in size.
+Photos are **currently limited to 2MB** in size. **BUT** I think this is way too big.
+I think that the Android client should reduce the filesize to a reasonable size to post (in the few 100k range).

 A poll will include urls to these photo locations: